galazmi/skills-communicate-using-markdown/README.md

 1. Click **Merge pull request**.
 1. Wait about 20 seconds then refresh this page (the one you're following instructions from).
 [GitHub Actions](https://docs.github.com/en/actions) will automatically update to the next step.
-1. This is a change made on the new-feature branch.
-1. This is a change-2 made on the new-feature branch.

 <footer>